The Most Cost-effective Destinations for Online Teachers

 Argentina is a massive country, but most digital nomads choose to stay in Buenos Aires.
 A huge cosmopolitan city, Buenos Aires is truly a city that never sleeps.
 Argentinians enjoy socialising at all hours of the day, so it is a very safe city for solo digital nomads.
 Plus, if you prefer working at night, there are many cafes where you will find others burning midnight oil.
 In general, costs vary quite dramatically around the country, but a one-bedroomed apartment in Buenos Aires will cost you about $250 a month.
 In total, you’ll probably be spending about $1 000 a month.

 A surprising choice, maybe, but Ecuador is one of the cheapest countries in the world.
 Still relatively untouched by tourism, Ecuador is not the most developed country, but this is what makes it affordable.
-If you choose to live a luxurious life (we’re talking luxury apartment with a cleaner once a week, as well as eating out at fancy restaurants) you can spend $1 500 a month, so as a money-savvy digital nomad you can live on much, much less.
+If you choose to live a luxurious life (we’re talking luxury apartment with a cleaner once a week, as well as eating out at fancy restaurants) you can spend $1 500 a month, so as a money-savvy online teacher you can live on much, much less.

 Turkey has the interesting honour of having the only city in the world which straddles two continents: Istanbul is in both Europe and Asia.
 With interesting culture, great nightlife, incredible food and friendly locals, Turkey is another great option for digital nomads.
 You can expect to pay about $1 000 a month to live here, including rent, food, transport and entertainment.
 What’s also great is that because of its location it is easy to travel in either Europe or Asia.